Violin lessons near me in Charlotte, NC

 Left Hand Technique

-Asher taught 29 days ago
+Asher taught about 2 months ago

 The student and tutor worked on violin technique, including bow control, finger placement, and scales.
 They addressed a specific challenging passage in a musical piece.
 The tutor assigned practice focusing on wrist flexibility and bow hold to improve bow straightness.